 BoardStat was designed with community board for community boards.
-Not only does BoardStat empower a board staff and members to gain timely insights, it is furthering the Borough President’s long standing goal of making government transparent, reactive, and moving beyond open data access to meaningful use.
+BoardStat empowers board staff and members to gain timely insights, and it furthers the Borough President’s long standing goal of making government transparent, reactive, and moving open data to meaningful use.

 BoardStat is a highly interactive tool for community boards that empowers users to discover issues and trends within their district’s boundaries.
 In collaboration with Manhattan’s community board district managers, board members, CUNY Service Corps, Microsoft Civic, and BetaNYC, we have developed a number of data dashboards that to provide a variety of summaries, graphs, and maps of NYC 311 service request data.
 This tool pulls directly from NYC’s open data portal and turns the city’s open data into a decision making tool.

 BoardStat now supports all five boroughs and the City's 59 community boards.
 For the latest version of BoardStat, bookmark < https://beta.nyc/boardstat >.